oracle-devrel/technology-engineering/data-platform/core-converged-db/oracle-database-23c-new-features/OracleJDBC23cNewFeatures/README.md

+# Placeholder

+# License

+Copyright (c) 2023 Oracle and/or its affiliates.

+Licensed under the Universal Permissive License (UPL), Version 1.0.

+See [LICENSE](https://github.com/oracle-devrel/technology-engineering/blob/folder-structure/LICENSE) for more details.

 # OracleJDBC23cNewFeatures
 This repo contains working code of examples demonstrating Reactive API support provided in Oracle JDBC Driver 23c Before running the code there is need to provide in the code